asophila/vohvelo/README.md

 * readlink (for path resolution)
 * xxd (for random filename generation)

-The process to be run (e.g., ffmpeg) must be installed on the remote machine.
+Any commands you want to run must be installed on the remote machine.

 ### Installation